Chargonium/BlissSMP/README.md

 This is a WIP bliss smp gem, i plan on adding everything they have in the original series.

+I plan on uploading this to spigot & bukkit if i ever finish it.

 ## TODO: